 The department is also really friendly.
 Within the first few weeks I knew not only those on my particular MA but also other Philosophy MA and PhD students who are all happy to discuss ideas and help out with problems I had encountered.
 The lecturers themselves are also incredibly supportive and happy to chat about my studies and where I want to take my research.

-The current Director of Studies is Dr. Ashley Taylor.
+The current Director of Studies is Dr. Chris Marshall.

-If you would like further information, please email us:
+If you would like further information, please contact us:

 You can also ask a student: